 - A better learning environment for everyone.

-Making security a priority doesn’t just protect students—it helps the whole school community thrive.
+Making security a priority doesn’t just protect students — it helps the whole school community thrive.

 How Defender Security Can Help

 - Experienced security officers trained for school environments.
+Our school security guards serving Maryland schools are licensed, background-checked, and trained specifically for K-12 settings.

 - Advanced surveillance and monitoring systems.